 One small thing that I really appreciated was a subtle progress meter that displays at the top of the game once the prologue is over.
-Especially in large choice games it can be hard to get an idea of how much time you should budget for the game, so the progress indicator definitely helps!
+Especially in large

 A Beauty Cold and Austere.^[758] This is another game which has ended up having a long-lasting influence in the community.
 This was a first effort by Mike Spivey, who was my boss at the time this came out (he wrote it before we met; we were both math academics, and met on the forums.
 I mentioned he was looking for a position, and there was an opening at his school for a low level position, so I submitted my application and the committee liked it).